ceph/ceph/doc/rados/operations/control.rst

 PGs might be stuck in any of the following states:

 **Inactive**

     PGs are unable to process reads or writes because they are waiting for an OSD that has the most up-to-date data to return to an ``up`` state.

 **Unclean**

     PGs contain objects that have not been replicated the desired number of times.
 These PGs have not yet completed the process of recovering.

 **Stale**

     PGs are in an unknown state, because the OSDs that host them have not reported to the monitor cluster for a certain period of time (specified by the ``mon_osd_report_timeout`` configuration setting).

-To delete a ``lost`` RADOS object or revert an object to its prior state (either by reverting it to its previous version or by deleting it because it was just created and has no previous version), run the following command:
+To delete a ``lost`` object or revert an object to its prior state, either by reverting it to its previous version or by deleting it because it was just created and has no previous version, run the following command:

 .. prompt:: bash $